DFINITY-Education/governance/module-2.md

 For our token ledger, we use the ERC-20 style token used in the [Blockchain and Cryptocurrency](https://github.com/DFINITY-Education/blockchain-and-cryptocurrency) course (imported using the above code).
 For a refresher on this token, please read over [Module 2](https://github.com/DFINITY-Education/blockchain-and-cryptocurrency/blob/main/module-2.md) of that course and view the [source code](https://github.com/DFINITY-Education/blockchain-and-cryptocurrency/tree/main/vendor/motoko-token) for this token.
 You will need to familiarize yourself with several of the methods in this token, including `balanceOf()`, `transfer()`, and `transferFrom()`.

 We store the Token canister in the `tokenLedger` variable, which we can use to access properties about user balances and the token itself.
 For instance, we create the `totalSupply()` method by simply making a call to `tokenLedger.totalSupply()`.
 To store neurons and their corresponding owners, we use two hash maps: `ownersToNeuronIds` and `neuronIdsToNeurons`.
+While we really only need one hash map because users can only have a single neuron, we implemented it in this way to easily enable users to have multiple neurons downs the line, if desired.

 Finally, we have provided you with the helper function `newNeuron`, which takes in the relevant attributes needed to create a neuron and returns a `Neuron` type object.

 ### Specification

-**Task:** Complete the implementation of the `createNeuron()` method in `neuron.mo`.
+**Task:** Complete the implementation of the `createNeuron()` and `dissolveNeuron()` methods in `neuron.mo`.

 **`createNeuron(lockedTokens: Nat, dissolveDelay: Nat)`** allows the method caller to create a new neuron, which we store in the `ownersToNeuronIds` and `neuronIdsToNeurons` hash maps.